Levy-Naibei/event-booking-app/README.md

 ## Event Booking App

-> Book your events using this simple but powerful web app.
+> Book your events using this simple but powerful web api.

-The app is built with graphQl, Express, React, Node, MongoDb(MERN)
+The api is built with graphQl, Express, Node, MongoDb.
+Frontend in Reactjs

 ### Getting started with Client